edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

         ![image](GitCheck-Windows.png)

-You will also need GCC (for C++), and Make.
+You may also need GCC (for C++, depending on whether services you are creating have or require C/C++ elements) and Make.
 These can be provided via a variety of tools/packages in Windows.
 Some options include use of:

 - [Visual Studio](https://visualstudio.microsoft.com/)
 - [Cygwin](https://www.cygwin.com/)
 - [MinGW/MinGW-W64](https://www.mingw-w64.org/downloads/)

 Redis will not run on Windows, but is required in order to run EdgeX.
-You Windows platform must be able to connect to a Redis instance on another platform via TCP/IP on port 6379 (by default).
+Your Windows platform must be able to connect to a Redis instance on another platform via TCP/IP on port 6379 (by default).
 Redis,version 6.2 or later as of the Kamakura release.
 As an example, see [How to install and configure Redis on Ubuntu 20.04](https://linuxize.com/post/how-to-install-and-configure-redis-on-ubuntu-20-04/).

 Because EdgeX on your Windows platform will access Redis on another host, Redis should be configured to allow for traffic from other machines, you'll need to allow access from other addresses (see [Open Redis port for remote connections](https://stackoverflow.com/questions/19091087/open-redis-port-for-remote-connections)).
 Additionally, you will need to configure EdgeX to use a username/password to access Redis, or set Redis into unprotected mode (see [Turn off 'protected-mode' in Redis](https://serverfault.com/questions/861519/how-to-turn-off-protected-mode-in-redis))